 Starting in January, every student conducts three independent research projects (laboratory rotations) in the participating departments.
 Each project is individually supervised.
-These involve seven weeks of experimental work, followed by one week for data analysis and presentation.
+It involves seven weeks of experimental work, followed by one week for data analysis and presentation.
 For each project, a report must be completed in the format of a scientific publication.
-The laboratory rotations must cover three different subjects.
+The laboratory rotations cover three different research areas and methods.